WGH History

 was passing over the Cape Henry Lighthouse.

-changed as well, to 1430, and government authorization came through on
+licensee, Hampton Roads Broadcasting Company, changed the frequency to 1430, and government authorization came through on

 October 8, 1928.